sussmanbu/ma4615-fa22-final-project-hello-world/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team "Hello, World!".
 The members of this team are below.

 ## Luis Iberico